 The smell of garlic quickly filled the house.
 My husband described it as a little overpowering, and when we went to bed he asked if I thought if we could die from garlic asphyxiation as we slept.
 I wasn’t worried, but I did keep my nose tucked under the covers most of the night.

 By morning the smell was not nearly as strong but it was still very present.
 As we talked about it I wondered if the smell of garlic dehydrating works similar to aroma therapy.
 Could the smell have cleansed the home of bacteria or viruses that may have been present, and what potential health benefits could we have reaped from doing this?
-I don’t have the answers but it seems possible and I will not hesitate to dehydrate garlic in the kitchen in the future.

 The garlic was still pliable in the morning, and since I wanted it to be dry to the point of being brittle, I let the drying continue.
 I checked it several times throughout the day.
 At one point I realized that the upper trays seemed to be drying faster then the lower trays so I moved some of the trays around to get a more even drying.
 Finally when I checked the garlic at around 8:30 p.m.
 (20:30 hours) I determined that it was completely dry.
 25 hours after starting it, I turned off the dehydrator and left it for the night.